section-engineering-education/engineering-education/articles/agora-cloud-recording/index.md

 In the body of the request, we should specify the UID, the channel ID, authentication token (if app certificate is enabled for your application), and configurations like `recordingConfig`, `storageConfig`, `recordingFileConfig`, `snapshotConfig`, and `extensionServiceConfig`.

-We will not be covering `snapshotConfig` and `extensionServiceConfig`.
+We'll not be covering `snapshotConfig` and `extensionServiceConfig`.
 If you'd like to learn about the complete schema of the request, refer to [the documentation](https://docs.agora.io/en/cloud-recording/restfulapi/#/Cloud%20Recording/start).

 **Recording File Config:** This will define the configurations for the recorded files.
 You cannot set both `recordingFileConfig` and `snapshotConfig` at the same time, otherwise, an error will occur.